-It is a requirement that centres can demonstrate that they are providing the MCT as required by SIA and that the SIA Total Learning Hours are also met.
+It is a requirement that centres can demonstrate that they are providing the MCH as required by SIA and that the SIA Total Learning Hours are also met.
 Centres are required to provide Trident Awards with detailed timetables evidencing how course hours will be met.

-3.1.3.b Virtual Learning
+3.1.3.c Virtual Learning

 A virtual classroom is an online platform which enables synchronous learning (live) and interactive delivery of training.
 This learning environment means that the tutors and learners can communicate (sound and visual) and interact with each other in an online group setting.
 Also called remote delivery training and online classroom.
 All centres must seek approval with Trident Awards to deliver via this method.
+For further details please see Appendix 1.

-3.1.3.c Self-study
+3.1.3.d Self-study

-Self-study may be used to deliver up to 4 hours 45 minutes of learning for Principles Of Working As A Door Supervisor in the Private Security Industry (Refresher).
+Self-study may be used for up to 10 hours of learning for the unit Principles Of Working In The Private Security Industry (PWPSI) .